 "I am sure I will be in perfect physical condition within a month.
 The doctors told me before the Italian Grand Prix that I should take complete rest for three or four weeks.
 The inflammation of the radial nerve in my right arm didn't go away because I kept working, kept trying to drive the car.
 That was perhaps the only mistake".

-What if after rest and treatment the problem doesn't go away?
+What if after rest and treatment the problem does not go away?

 "I have the absolute conviction that I will recover.
 When I had the chance to stay still I noticed progress.
 I'm willing, once I've recovered, to undergo all the checks that will be requested of me, including by Ferrari.
 I'm not a child: if, unfortunately, I'm not one hundred per cent fit, I'll be the first to ask to stop, to be replaced by a colleague.
 I will do things according to my conscience, with respect for my team.
 But I'm so confident that I'm already thinking of moving to Florence to be near the Fiorano track".